-Team Members and Application
+Team Formation and Registration

 Teams are to be composed of a minimum of three (3) to a maximum of five (5) full-time graduate students.
 The case will require rigorous financial analysis, therefore a minimum of one (1) MBA student per team is required.
 All team members must represent the same university.